-Our cute little marmosets are one of our visitors favourites here at Tynemouth as they are always up to mischief.
+Our cute little marmosets are one of our visitors favourites here at Tynemouth Aquarium as they are always up to mischief.
 Found exclusively in the wild in the forests of Brazil these sociable creatures tend to hang around in big groups.
 They are very active through the day time but during the night find shelter inside tree holes as this will help shield them from adverse weather and keep them safe from any bigger predators.

-Female marmosets have great eyesight and can see colour the exact same as us however males suffer from some colour blindness.
+Female marmosets have great eyesight and can see colour the exact same as us, however males suffer from colour blindness.
 They can get muddled up with green, brown orange and red.
 Marmosets often communicate with high pitched chirps and facial expressions but display their emotions with eyelid movements and ear twitches.
 Their mating call is very specific and sounds much different to the rest of the noises that they produce.

 Mammal: cute friendly primate